 Gilbert is also the author of Collected Poems (Knopf, 2012); The Dance Most of All (Knopf, 2009); Transgressions: Selected Poems (Bloodaxe Books, 2006); Refusing Heaven (Knopf, 2005); winner of the National Book Critics Circle Award, and The Great Fires: Poems 1982–1992 (Knopf, 1996).

 About Gilbert’s work, the poet James Dickey said, “He takes himself away to a place more inward than is safe to go; from that awful silence and tightening, he returns to us poems of savage compassion.”

-His other awards and honors include the Lannan Literary Award for Poetry and a grant from the National Endowment for the Arts.
+Gilbert’s other awards and honors include the Lannan Literary Award for Poetry and a grant from the National Endowment for the Arts.

-Gilbert was the 1999–2000 Grace Hazard Conkling writer-in-residence at Smith College and a visiting professor and writer-in-residence at the University of Tennessee in 2004.
+Gilbert was the 1999–2000 Grace Hazard Conkling Writer-in-Residence at Smith College and a visiting professor and writer in residence at the University of Tennessee in 2004.

 Gilbert died on November 13, 2012, in Berkeley, California, after a long battle with Alzheimer’s.